-C4 VALIDATION OF CUSTOMERS
+C3 VALIDATION OF CUSTOMERS

-For larger customers, direct to end use shipments have become an increasingly frequent occurrence.
-These shipments are higher risk from a security perspective since they are often coordinated by retailers and the manufacturer/distributor has limited knowledge of the customer from a security perspective.
-In order to ensure ammonium nitrate is being sold to end users with a legitimate agronomic need, the facility must have a policy that contains the following elements for validating an end use customer prior to sale:
+Direct shipments to end-users are higher risk from a security perspective since they are often coordinated by retailers and the manufacturer/distributor has limited knowledge of the customer from a security perspective.
+In order to ensure CAN is being sold to end users with a legitimate agronomic need, the facility must have a policy that enables a customer to be validated.

 Coordination/Authorization from Retail - The responsibility for coordinating the sale and delivery of the shipment resides with the retail facility operator.
-They have a greater knowledge of the local customers and can more easily validate the customer.
-Prior to issuing an authorization for shipment to the manufacturer or distributor, the retailer must:
+They have a greater knowledge of their customers and can more easily validate the customer.
+Prior to issuing an authorization for shipment to the manufacturer or distributor, the retailer must implement practices to: